Bulrok/oled-sys-monitor/README.md

 - Navigate to this IP on port 8000 on any browser (OLED phone recommended);
 - Enable fullscreen mode.

-Refresh rate and sensor variable ordering can be set directly in `config.ini` or through the webpage itself.
+Refresh rate and sensor variable ordering can be set directly in `config.ini` or through the webpage itself.<br>
-Screen will be kept awake through embedded HTML/JS.
+Screen will be kept awake through embedded HTML/JS.<br>
+Tested on a Windows 10 machine with an AMD CPU and NVidia VGA on Chrome under both Windows 10 and Android.